An Age of Information Characterization of SPS: System Model

 According to the main idea of SPS, new reservations are only made on positions that were empty in the previous frame.
 The empty positions in frame $\variableX$ are defined as

-Considering the example in Fig.~\ref{fig:protocol_SPS}, this would correspond to $\emptySlots{\variableX} = \{1,3\}$ and $\emptySlots{\variableX+1} = \{1\}$.
+Considering the example in Fig.~\ref{fig:protocol_SPS}, this would correspond to $\emptySlots{\variableX} = \{2,3\}$ and $\emptySlots{\variableX+1} = \{0,1,2\}$.
 From the empty positions, the reselecting node selects one position uniformly at random.
 To denote the number of empty slots in frame $\variableX$, we use

 At the beginning of each new reservation, the \textit{reservation counter} is selected from a predetermined distribution.
 Each time the node makes a transmission at the selected position, the reservation counter is decreased by one until it reaches zero, and a new reservation begins.
+For simplicity, we assume that each new reservation begins in a different position.
+Later, in Section~\ref{sec:application}, we discuss how to extend the model to cover new reservations in the same position, introducing the parameter \textit{sl-ProbResourceKeep} as defined in \cite{3gpp_TS38321}.

-If the reservation counter is drawn from a geometric distribution\footnote{in practice, a finite distribution such as the uniform distribution is used} with success probability $\pReservationEnd$ (henceforth called the \textit{ending probability}), the transmission rules can equivalently be summarized as follows:
+Considering a reservation counter drawn from a geometric distribution\footnote{The primary focus of our analysis is to understand the impact of reservations on the system's dynamics.
+For a clearer and more structured analysis, we use a geometric distribution, even though in practice a finite distribution, such as the uniform distribution, is commonly used.
+A comparison of the geometric and uniform distributions in Fig.~\ref{fig:expected_AoI} shows that the geometric distribution provides a good approximation of the uniform distribution in certain configurations.} with success probability $\pReservationEnd$ (henceforth called the \textit{ending probability}), the transmission rules can equivalently be summarized as follows:

 At $\variableT = \frameSize\variableX $, before the first transmission of frame $\variableX$ is made, each node $\nodeIndexF$ \begin{itemize} \item with probability $(1-\pReservationEnd)$ keeps the same position \\ $\selection = \selectedSlot{}{\variableX-1}$ for the next transmission; \item with probability $\pReservationEnd$ selects a new position \\$\selection \sim \Uniform{\emptySlots{\variableX-1}}$ for the next transmission. \end{itemize} The transmission then takes place at $\variableT'= \frameSize\variableX + \selection$.
 We refer to the selection of the new position as \textit{reselection}.